randomuserid/Adama/Windows/MSBuild and Silent Trinity/README.md

 T1003  - Credential Dumping - Credential Dumping Using the Microsoft Build Engine

-winlog.event_data.OriginalFileName: (vaultcli.dll or samlib.dll) and process.name:MSBuild.exe and event.action:"Image loaded (rule: ImageLoad)"
+`winlog.event_data.OriginalFileName: (vaultcli.dll or samlib.dll) and process.name:MSBuild.exe and event.action:"Image loaded (rule: ImageLoad)"``

 T1055 - Process Injection - Process Injection By the Microsoft Build Engine

-process.name:MSBuild.exe and event.action:"CreateRemoteThread detected (rule: CreateRemoteThread)"
+`process.name:MSBuild.exe and event.action:"CreateRemoteThread detected (rule: CreateRemoteThread)"``

 Inline Task Activity - 	Image Loading By the Microsoft Build Engine

-process.name:MSBuild.exe and event.action:"Image loaded (rule: ImageLoad)" and file.path:*Microsoft.Build.Tasks.v4.0.ni.dll*
+`process.name:MSBuild.exe and event.action:"Image loaded (rule: ImageLoad)" and file.path:*Microsoft.Build.Tasks.v4.0.ni.dll*``

 Command and Control - Possible C2 Using the Microsoft Build Engine T1043 - Commonly Used Port
 T1071 - Standard Application Layer Protocol

-process.name: MSBuild.exe and event.action:"Network connection detected (rule: NetworkConnect)"
+`process.name: MSBuild.exe and event.action:"Network connection detected (rule: NetworkConnect)"``

 SILENTTRINTIY is a recent persistence mechanism that utilizes MSBuild along with Iron Python.
 It makes use of the libraries below but of course these could be renamed so these Image Load events are probably best regarded as secondary indicators to be combined with process or network activity searches above.

 Search: Possible SILENTTRINITY Activity Using Iron Python

-winlog.event_data.OriginalFileName: (IronPython.dll or IronPythonModules.dll) and event.action:"Image loaded (rule: ImageLoad)"
+`winlog.event_data.OriginalFileName: (IronPython.dll or IronPythonModules.dll) and event.action:"Image loaded (rule: ImageLoad)"``

 "MSBuild Without MSBuild" is also interesting and needs a behavioral search: https://pentestlaboratories.com/2020/01/27/msbuild-without-msbuild/

+references

 https://github.com/MHaggis/CBR-Queries/blob/master/msbuild.md
 https://twitter.com/M_haggis/status/1225853330045333504?s=20